-Food

-is generally cheaper to buy in supermarkets than in small shops.
+Food is generally cheaper to buy in supermarkets than in small shops.
 Shops are generally open 8 a.m. to 6 p.m.
 Monday to Friday.
-On Saturday, usual opening hours are from 8 am to 12 am but increasingly more shops are staying open for longer hours seven days a week.
 Various small shops and supermarkets stay open late at night.
 Generally small shops are closed on Sundays but larger stores and supermarkets are usually open for part of the day.
-To give you an idea of cost, a loaf of bread costs about CZK 25, fresh milk costs about CZK 22 a litre and butter about CZK 40.
+To give you an idea of cost, a loaf of bread costs about CZK 25, fresh milk costs about CZK 22 a litre and butter about CZK 50.